vomlehn/dbg/README.md

 			disabled, otherwise the specified messages will be enabled.

-DBG_HEADER		This is a printf-like string that is interpreted and
+DBG_HEADER		This is really the single most helpful part of dbg.
-			printed before the rest of the debugging messages.
-The interpolated format items are:
+			It describes a header to be appended to each line of debugging output, things like the function name, line number, time, etc.  It's a printf-like string that is interpreted and supports the following interpolated formatting items:

 			%%	The percent character